 Bill was known for his dedication and allegiance to his fellow military members.
 Many who served and worked under his command and with him consider him a significant mentor.

 Bill had what family members might refer to as a zany sense of humor.
 Everyone who called or visited him counted on enjoying a host of “bad jokes” and humorous remarks.
 At the same time, he was well-respected and always counted on for his steadfast loyalty and enduring support and kindness.
 Those who had the privilege of knowing, respecting and loving Bill will greatly miss him.

 Bill is survived by his wife, Lynn Kelley, five daughters: Alison, Julie, Mandy, Katie and Amy, brother, Ron, seven grandchildren, and one great grandchild.

-To send flowers to Colonel William John Kelley Jr's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Colonel William John Kelley Jr, please visit our floral store.